 I’ve included some editing books in this post if you need some additional help.

-(Disclosure: this post contains ads and affiliate links.
+(Disclosure: this post may contain ads and affiliate links.
 If a reader makes a qualifying purchase, I may receive a small commission at no additional cost to reader.)

 The most confusing verbs I have come across are lie and lay and their conjugates.